Mac and Dennis Become EMTs: Plot

 A man collapses at Paddy's Pub, which leads to him being taken away by EMT officers.
-Dee has started working at a Postmates-like food service and delivers food to Frank, who believes the man had a heart attack because he gave him a hot pepper.
+Dee has started working at a Postmates-like food service and delivers food to Frank, who believes the man had a heart attack because he gave him a hot chili pepper.
 Fascinated by the adrenaline and thrills, Mac and Dennis decide they could become EMTs.

 Frank visits the man, who has stayed in coma at the hospital.
 Suddenly, the Lawyer appears, now forced to wear an eyepatch after the incident at the courthouse.
 (Note: As depicted in "McPoyle vs. Ponderosa: The Trial of the Century".)
-He represents the man, and he is intending to face Frank in court after he just admitted to poisoning him with pepper.
-Frank then works with Charlie in creating a burger with the same pepper, which should prove Frank's innocence.
+He represents the man, and he is intending to face Frank in court after he just admitted to poisoning him with a chili pepper.
+Frank then works with Charlie in creating a burger with the same chili, which should prove Frank's innocence.
 When Dee arrives with another order for Frank, she takes an interest in Charlie's burger and suggests they could team up to help her work faster.

-Mac and Dennis use some of Charlie's pepper during a EMT class, causing them to ignore the officer in charge.
+Mac and Dennis begin to "microdose" Charlie's chili pepper during a EMT class, causing them to ignore the officer in charge.
 They choose to refund the classes and buy a decommissioned ambulance to start their routines.
 They employ reckless and dangerous methods, but they are still praised for saving many people.
-As the Gang continues digesting more of the pepper, they decide to team up, using the ambulance to transport Dee and Charlie's kitchen.
-Frank confronts the lawyer with a proper spice to prove his innocence, just as Dee arrives with a burger he ordered.
-When he refuses to eat any of it, they eat it in spite, but they end up getting burn out, to the lawyer's enjoyment.
+As the Gang continues ingesting more of the chili pepper, they decide to team up, using the ambulance to transport Dee and Charlie's kitchen.
+Frank confronts the lawyer with a bowl of super hot chili to prove his innocence, just as Dee arrives with a burger he ordered.
+When the lawyer refuses to eat any of it, they eat it in spite, but they end up getting burn out, to the lawyer's enjoyment.

-As they continue reaching the maximum amount of pepper, Mac and Dennis are called to a snake bite alert, but they are disappointed to learn that it is actually Frank and Dee calling them to help them.
+As they continue reaching the maximum amount of chili pepper, Mac and Dennis are called to a snake bite alert, but they are disappointed to learn that it is actually Frank and Dee calling them to help them.
 The lawyer continues laughing at the situation and drinks from a cup that Frank brought, with Frank revealing that it contains juiced Carolina Reaper tea.
 When the lawyer starts severely coughing, they are forced to take him to the hospital.
 En route, their arguments cause the ambulance to crash.
 The Gang flees and leaves the lawyer behind donning the EMT uniform.
 At a courthouse, the lawyer is found guilty of the Gang's illegal activities and sentenced to 30 days in a correctional facility.

 Production

 Development

-In June 2025, FXX reported that the third episode of the seventeenth season would be titled "Mac and Dennis Become EMTs", and was to be written by executive producers Charlie Day, series creator Rob Mac, and Nina Pedrad, and directed by co-executive producer Heath Cullens.
+In June 2025, FXX reported that the third episode of the seventeenth season would be titled "Mac and Dennis Become EMTs", and was to be written by executive producers Charlie Day, series creator Rob McElhenney, and Nina Pedrad, and directed by co-executive producer Heath Cullens.
 This was Day's 66th writing credit, McElhenney's 60th writing credit, Pedrad's third writing credit, and Cullens' 14th directing credit.